rokath/trice/_test/ReadMe.md

 `triceLogTest` iterates over the results slice and calls for each line the C-function `triceCheck`.
 Then the line specific binary data buffer is passed to the `triceLog` parameter function which "logs" the passed buffer into an actual result string which in turn is compared with the expected result.

-The whole process is relatively slow because of the often passed Go - C barrier, but allows automated tests in many different configuration variants.
+The whole process is relatively slow because of the often passed Go - C barrier, but allows automated tests in different configuration variants in one shot.

 The `testdata\cgoPackage.go` file contains a variable `testLines = n`, which limits the amount of performed trices for each test case to `n`.
 Changing this value will heavily influence the test duration.
 The value `-1` is reserved for testing all test lines.